-Some studies have shown support in this fact, while others have negated it.
+Some studies have shown support for this fact, while others have negated it.
 However, it is important to thoroughly research a product before deciding to try it out, as some that are considered “cures” are actually more harmful than helpful.
-You should make sure there is supporting evidence that can back up those claims, otherwise you might risk harming yourself.
+You should make sure there is supporting evidence that can back up those claims, otherwise, you might risk harming yourself.

 Are Joint Supplements Helpful?

-The goal of most best joint pain supplements is to target the symptoms and ease them, allowing you to take fuller control of your life and improving the quality.
+The goal of best joint pain supplements is to target the symptoms and ease them, allowing you to take fuller control of your life and improving the quality.
 They may make it easier to function, decrease swelling and inflammation or even eliminate pain.

 Many of the studies that produce negative results have used glucosamine hydrochloride rather than sulfate.
 Glucosamine is a natural substance found in the body’s joint cartilage.
-It is commonly harvested from the shells of shrimp, crab and lobster.
+It is commonly harvested from the shells of shrimp, crab, and lobster.
 If you are allergic to shellfish, it is advised that you not take these types of supplements, considering where they are derived from.
-They are believed to slow the deterioration of your joint’s cartilage, while relieving pain and improving on your joint’s mobility.
+They are believed to slow the deterioration of your joint’s cartilage, while relieving pain and improving your joint’s mobility.

 Omega 3 Fatty Acids

 Omega 3 supplements can be found in walnuts, canola, coldwater fish and soybean products.
-It is naturally produced within the body, and is intended to encourage the production of the chemicals that control your joint inflammation, as well as inflammation of the bloodstream and tissues.
+It is naturally produced by the body and is intended to encourage the production of the chemicals that control your joint inflammation, as well as inflammation of the bloodstream and tissues.
 Many believe it to improve morning stiffness, as well as joint tenderness, in addition to the previous.

 SAM-e, otherwise known as S-Adenosyl Methionine, is a supplement that reduces inflammation and pain.
 It is a naturally occurring chemical found in the body that claims to completely rebuild the cartilage, as well as ease various arthritic symptoms and improve the body’s mobility.